mustafasiraj/mustafasiraj/README.md

 # 👋 Hi, I'm Mustafa Siraj

 I'm a Python developer with a strong passion for **AI, Transformers, and automation**.
-I love turning ideas into real-world applications and believe in learning by building — one project at a time.
+I love turning ideas into real-world workings and believe in learning by building — one project at a time.

 ---